Fly-fishing British Columbia rivers

 Birkenhead River fly-fishing

-If your preference is the Pemberton area, which is a short drive to the north of Whistler, the Birkenhead River offers some excellent opportunities to fly-fish for various salmon and trout species, as well as whitefish.
-Getting there is easy following the Sea to Sky Highway until Mt.
+In the Pemberton area, which is a short drive to the north of Whistler, the Birkenhead River offers some excellent opportunities to fly-fish for various salmon and trout species, as well as whitefish.
+It is easy to get there by following the Sea to Sky Highway until Mt.
 Currie then bear to the left on the Pemberton Portage Road through Owl Creek to an area referred to as Creekside.
-There are several laybys on the left-hand side of the road to park and cross the railroad tracks through to the river.
+On the left hand side of the road there are several laybys to park and cross the railroad tracks through to the river.

 Be sure to check in with fly shops in Pemberton or Vancouver regarding river conditions and effective fly patterns.
 Tim at Michael & Young in Vancouver was very helpful in providing guidance as were the guys at Spud Valley in Pemberton.